codelibs/fess-docs/en/14.9/admin/fileconfig-guide.rst

    * - Name
      - Value
    * - Name
-     - Share Folder
+     - Shared Folder
-   * - Paths
+   * - Path
      - smb://SERVER/SharedFolder/

-If SharedFolder needs username/password to access it, create File Authentication configuration on Crawler > File Auth of the left menu.
-The configuration is:
+If username and password are required to access the shared folder, you need to create file authentication settings from the [Crawler > File Authentication] section in the left menu.
+The configuration will be as follows:

 .. tabularcolumns:: |p{4cm}|p{8cm}|
 .. list-table::